 While the raw material affects significantly the properties of the end-product, the process for both hardwood and softwood is nearly identical, the only difference being the structure of the wood.
 Softwood consists mostly of cellulose and lignin, and it contains less hemicellulose than hardwood.
 Softwood fibers are longer than hardwood fibers and thus softwood pulp is called long fiber pulp, whereas hardwood pulp is short fiber pulp.
-Softwood’s long fibers contribute to strength of the material it is used for.
-Cooking the wood chips in the presence of sodium hydroxide and sulfide liquor under high pressure removes the lignin and separates the wood into cellulose fibres.
+Softwood’s long fibers contribute to the strength of the material it is used for.
+Cooking the wood chips in the presence of sodium hydroxide and sulfide liquor under high pressure removes the lignin and separates the wood into cellulose fibers.
 During the cooking process, approximately half of the wood dissolves.
-The pulp is then washed, screened for quality and bleached.
+The pulp is then washed, screened for quality, and bleached.
 The spent cooking chemicals and dissolved wood material is called black liquor.
 This substance is recovered and burned in a recovery boiler to produce energy that keeps the process running.
 It is renewable, wood-based, pure energy – perfect for replacing fossil fuels.
 In causticising, even the cooking chemicals are processed for re-use.

 3. Drying and baling

-The pulp is then dried for easier handling and transportation, cut into sheets and baled.
+The pulp is then dried for easier handling and transportation, cut into sheets, and baled.
 Now the pulp is ready to travel the world.

 Paper pulp is graded and classified according to the method of the production (e.g. chemical or mechanical pulp); the species of tree used (e.g. softwood or hardwood); the levels of processing (e.g. bleached or unbleached).
 The recycled paper pulp is similarly graded.